jpegleg/frontline-controller/README.md

 # frontline-controller
 MDP-like threaded controller daemon with loopback redis storage

+Also see the related project https://github.com/jpegleg/dark-star-controller that does not use persistent storage.

-Have redis running on the loopback device where the frontline-controller runs.
+Frontline-controller uses redis (or valkey) running on the loopback device where the frontline-controller runs.

 The policy.toml must be constructed to instruct the controller.

-net is a float of max network connections before we decrement the health counter cpu is a float of max percent CPU (note sysinfo CPU measurements are BROKEN, so we'll sample from /proc/loadavg instead) usage 0.80 for 80% mem is a float of the max percent RAM (note sufficiently sensitive ) usage 0.75 for 75% dsk is a float of percentage of the "/" partition/slice disk usage 89.00 for 89%
+- net is a float of max network connections before we decrement the health counter
+- cpu is a float of max percent CPU (note sysinfo CPU measurements are BROKEN, see https://github.com/jpegleg/dark-star-controller/blob/main/src/main.rs for a better way to do this, but in this example we'll sample from /proc/loadavg instead) usage 0.80 for 80%
+- mem is a float of the max percent RAM (note sufficiently sensitive ) usage 0.75 for 75%
+- dsk is a float of percentage of the "/" partition/slice disk usage 89.00 for 89%

 The url is the fqdn: google.com the urlp is the fqdn with port: google.com:443